 In recent years, while staying with Li Manshan and following him round funerals, I make occasional visits back to the town for a shower and a nice quiet informal meal with Li Jin.
 Since his retirement, though not in great health, he has returned to his beloved errentai, taking place in regular amateur meetings.

 He is affable and generous with everyone, and accepts people (even me) as he finds them—embodying the noble virtues that the system often trampled on.
-He always believed in humanity, social justice, and the aims of the Party.
+He has always believed in humanity, social justice, and the aims of the Party.

 This is the kind of life that books like those of Dikötter, single-mindedly focused on tragedy, cannot reflect.
 Whereas the more focused ethnography of Friedman, Pickowicz, and Selden is also unflinching, it is based on fieldwork, and so can’t help showing a certain empathy.
 But more general trawls through the archives like those of Dikötter can only be partial, another kind of propaganda.
 One can hardly challenge his details—indeed, the tragedy lies precisely in the way that sincerity was repressed, and it does need documenting—but one needs a more nuanced, perspective.

 My account may make Li Jin sound a little like one of those selfless cadres of yore, by contrast with the self-serving crew that holds sway today.
 But there really were, and are, people like that… See also Yanggao personalities.